 Instead of walking the path to retirement alone, you will approach retirement the same way any other small business owner would.

 Typically, this begins with opening a Simplified Employee Pension (SEP) IRA.
 In a SEP IRA, your investments grow tax-deferred until you retire, and then the distribution is taxed as income.

-A SEP IRA is a retirement savings plan to which you make tax-deductible contributions throughout your career as a freelancer, and how much you contribute is totally up to you.
+A SEP IRA is a retirement savings plan to which you make tax-deductible contributions throughout your career as a freelancer.
+How much you contribute is totally up to you.
 They’re easy to set up and highly flexible – just like the freelancer lifestyle!

 Compared to traditional IRAs, a SEP IRA has a significantly higher annual contribution limit.
 While a traditional IRA caps at $6,000 of contributions annually, a SEP IRA allows for $58,000, or 25% of compensation, whichever is less.

 Before investing in a SEP IRA, you should also know the drawbacks.
-Since there is no ROTH version, there is not an option to pay taxes on contributions now and receive distributions tax-free after you retire.
-Additionally, any distributions taken out before age 59 ½ are taxed as income and you’ll pay a 10% penalty.
+Since there is no ROTH version, there is no option to pay taxes on contributions now and receive distributions tax-free after you retire.
+Additionally, any distributions taken out before age 59 ½ are taxed as income, and you’ll pay a 10% penalty.

 Freelancing, especially in the early phases, is scary.
 Sometimes you don’t know where your next paycheck will come from.
 You’ll juggle days of “wow, this might actually just work,” with “I just caught a huge break,” and “looks like it’s ramen again tonight.”

 Don’t worry.
 This is a totally normal part of the process.
 Think of it as onboarding.
 It’s the freelance rite of passage: enjoy weeks of feast and endure weeks of famine.
 For extra suspense, you usually won’t know which comes next.